 The TOEFL IBT exam is well known all around the world.
 It is an exam that adults of all ages take to achieve the language scores needed to attend universities in North America and the rest of the world.
 So, what is TOEFL Junior?
 Well, this is an early start preparation test for students.
 It is aimed at students who are at least eleven years old and is used to measure a students communication language ability and show areas of strength and weakness.
 The scores are also mapped to the CEFR to help teachers, test takers, etc to understand the proficiency level of the young learner.
 It is available is around 65 countries worldwide.

 There are two types of tests available.
 They are TOEFL Junior Standard and TOEFL Junior Speaking.
 The standard test is available as a paper-based test and online.
 It tests reading comprehension, listening comprehension, and language form and meaning.
 Whereas the speaking test is only done digitally.

-If you are interested in knowing more about other similar tests like the TOEIC, check out our article : what are the differences between TOEIC and TOEFL IBT?
+If you are interested in knowing more about other similar tests like the TOEIC or other english tests for kids, check out our article : what are the differences between TOEIC and TOEFL IBT?

 What can you do with the test results?

 Getting students to take this test can really help the teacher and school to place students in language classes that are the right level for them.
 It also allows them to know areas of learning that students need to improve on and focus learning appropriately.
 Using this as a baseline can also help track student progress.
 This also applies for non-classroom use and it a great tool for focusing learning regardless.
 Check out informations about accredited test centers all around the world.

 The standard test lasts for one hour and fifty-five minutes.
 It has three sections and they are all scored between 200-300 (scaled score), making the total out of between 600-900.
 Each section has 42 questions/items in it.
 They do vary in the amount of time you are given for each test.
 Reading comprehension has 50 minutes, listening comprehension has 40 minutes, and language form and meaning has 25 minutes.